 Since 2004, in excess of $1.3 billion has been invested in the upper North Island transmission assets, only 39% of that investment is being paid for by the upper North Island.
 The remaining 61% is being paid for by increased transmission costs in the lower North Island and South Island.

 South Island generators also currently pay the whole cost of the Cook Strait cable.

 The submissions identified that this arrangement is inequitable to South Island consumers and discourages investment in the development of new generation assets, having an adverse, flow-on impact on the region's economic development.

 It was also indicated that the current system of allocation does not meet the Authority’s statutory obligation as it is neither cost reflective, robust or able to drive efficient investment decisions.

-The implementation of a fair and equitable Transmission Pricing Methodology (TPM) is a critical factor in ensuring that Southland‘s high value producers can grow production and remain competitive within a fast changing global economy.
+The submission advocated that the implementation of a fair and equitable Transmission Pricing Methodology (TPM) is essential to ensuring Southland‘s economic development, including allowing high-value producers to remain competitive.

 Venture Southland continues to work alongside key stakeholders to advocate for a fairer method of allocation of electricity transmissions costs.